damncoolkunal/Live-Detector/README.md

 # Live-Detector

-#training a model from scratch
+#Live object detector and training it from scratch